 The reference index refIdxL0 for a VSP skipped macroblock is derived as the inter-view picture that appears first in RefPicList0.

-If TextureFirstFlag is equal to 0, the variable refViewId is set equal to the view_id of the inter-view picture refIdxL0.
-Otherwise (TextureFirstFlag is equal to1) the variable refViewId is set to 0.
+The variable refViewId is set equal to the view_id of the inter-view picture refIdxL0.

-The variable shiftedX is set to ( TextureFirstFlag ? ( DvMBX >> 2 ) : 0 ).

-The depth-based disparity value derivation process in subclause J.8.2.1.1 is invoked with depthPic equal to DepthCurrPic, textureX equal to x1 + dx1+ shiftedX, textureY equal to y1 + dy1, tBlWidth equal to 16, tBlHeight equal to 16, srcViewId equal to view_id and refViewId equal to refViewId as inputs and the output assigned to mvL0[ 0 ].
+The depth-based disparity value derivation process in subclause J.8.2.1.1 is invoked with depthPic equal to DepthCurrPic, textureX equal to x1 + dx1, textureY equal to y1 + dy1, tBlWidth equal to 16, tBlHeight equal to 16, srcViewId equal to view_id and refViewId equal to refViewId as inputs and the output assigned to mvL0[ 0 ].

 mvL0[ 1 ] is set equal to 0.